Upskill Your Support Workers and Grow Your Business With These 17 NDIS Courses

 Food safety

-This free online learning program explains how to safely work with food in commercial settings.
-After completing the seven modules, staff can undertake a quiz and gain their DoFoodSafely Certificate of Completion.
-Provided by the Department of Health Victoria, this course is also supported by Queensland Health, South Australia Health and Tasmania Health.
+This free online learning program explains how work safely with food in commercial settings.
+After completing the seven modules, staff can take a quiz and gain their DoFoodSafely Certificate of Completion.
+Provided by the Department of Health Victoria, this course is supported by Queensland Health, South Australia Health and Tasmania Health.

 This $49 course covers the basics of food safety in an easy-to-understand format.
-Participants can download a Statement of Achievement upon successful completion of three quizzes.
+Upon completing three quizzes, participants can download a Statement of Achievement.

 Infection control